 A parks and recreation master plan will assess and plan for Waterbury's current and future recreational needs and establish specific goals and policies to guide improvements to existing recreational resources.
-A master plan will include an analysis of the supply, demand, and needs for park and recreation facilities and services within the Town, and include a comprehensive assessment of existing public and private facilities in and around the Waterbury area.
+A master plan will include an analysis of the supply, demand, and needs for park and recreation facilities and services within the Town of Waterbury, and include a comprehensive assessment of existing public and private facilities in and around the Waterbury area.
 The Master Plan will also outline implementation strategies to help meet the challenges of providing high quality parks and recreational facilities.
-Peg O'Neill is this project's champion.
+The project champion for this project is Peg O'Neill.